WowLabz/tasking_backend/README.md

 * **PTE:**
 * **Costs:**   USD  // rest is funded by Yoda

-The main deiverabel for this milestone will be to migrate the existing application to substrate frame v2 and include the chat feature for communication between a customer and worker.
+The main deiverable for this milestone will be to migrate the existing application to substrate frame v2 and include the chat feature for communication between a customer and worker.

 | Sr no. | Deliverable | Description |
 | --- | --- | --- |